-Programme Code Certificate in: Entry Criteria Selection Criteria and Processes AK3653 Conflict Resolution CV, interview may be required.
+Qualification Additional Programme Entry Requirements Selection Criteria and Processes Certificate in Conflict Resolution (AK3653) CV, interview may be required.
 Relevant community or work experience.
-AK3722 Language Teaching to Adults Relevant work experience.
-PA0716 AK3722 Legal Executive Course Relevant work experience.
-AK3771 Liaison Interpreting Not open to school leavers, applicants must demonstrate a high level of proficiency in English and one other language.
-AK3690 New Zealand Sign Language and Deaf Studies A basic knowledge of New Zealand Sign Language, interview, CV and addendum a .
-AK3627 Professional Cookery Completion of AK3626 Certificate in Basic Cookery and relevant work experience.
-AK3707 Translation Studies Not open to school leavers, applicants must demonstrate a high level of proficiency in English and one other language.
-AK3767 Māori Development Applicants are required to have met University Entrance requirements KEY cts: English, History, Geogra Studies, Economics, Te Reo, a.This is usually in the form of a written commentary which may list reasons for choosing the course of study, related experience and or understanding of the career choice.
+Certificate in Language Teaching to Adults (AK3722) Relevant work experience Interview may be required Certificate in New Zealand Sign Language and Deaf Studies (AK3690) A basic knowledge of New Zealand Sign Language, interview, CV and Addendum a Certificate in Business (AK3539) Completion year 13 or evidence of suitability to undertake the programme.
+Certificate in Māori Development (AK3767) Applicants are required to have met University Entrance requirements Interview may be required.
+Key List D Language Rich Subjects: English, History, Geography, Classical Studies, History of Art, Media Studies, Economics, Te Reo Mangatira, Physical Education, Drama, Social Studies Classical Studies, History of Art, Media Studies, Economics, Social Studies a.
+This is usually in the form of a written commentary which may list reasons for choosing the course of study, related experience and or understanding of the career choice.